wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/configure-custom-connectors-api/includes/1-introduction.md

 > [!div class="mx-imgBorder"]
 > [![Custom connector architecture when using on-premises data gateway.](../media/target-api-on-premise.png)](../media/target-api-on-premise.png#lightbox)

 When a connection to the underlying API is created, the APIM gateway stores the API credentials or tokens, depending on type of the authentication used, on a per connection basis in a token store.
 Since only an authenticated user can create a connection, the connections are always authenticated.
-There is no anonymous access to the instance of a custom connector in APIM gateway.
+There's no anonymous access to the instance of a custom connector in APIM gateway.
 That allows APIM gateway to securely store API credentials on a per connection basis and use them as required.

-This solution enables authentication at the connection level and, once a connection is created, there is no need to authenticate API again when a custom connector is used either interactively in a Power Apps app, or in an automated Power Automate flow or a Logic Apps workflow.
+This solution enables authentication at the connection level and, once a connection is created, there's no need to authenticate API again when a custom connector is used either interactively in a Power Apps app, or in an automated Power Automate flow or a Logic Apps workflow.
 Depending on how connectors and connections are shared, credentials are collected at the different stages of a custom connector lifecycle.

 ## Connector and connections sharing

 After a maker configures a custom connector and secures the API, they have a choice of how to share the connector and connections.
 How the connector itself and the connections are managed and shared have implications on the connector's security.

-In the rest of this module, we will explore how to configure custom connectors for the different types of authentication.
+In the rest of this module, we'll explore how to configure custom connectors for the different types of authentication.